arduino/docs-content/content/arduino-cloud/04.cloud-editor/store-your-sensitive-data-safely-when-sharing/store-your-sensitive-data-safely-when-sharing.md

 ![SECRET in Code](./assets/add_secret_3.png)

-A new page will appear where you can enter your SECRET-Keys
+A new page will appear where you can enter your secret keys.

 ![Add SECRET Key](./assets/add_secret_2.png)